craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Prime Timeline.md

 title: [[Unification|Prosper Makes Peace]]
 content:
 [[Arthur Simonson|The Great Adventurer King]] argues well for his new [[The Kingdom of Prosper|Kingdom]]'s legitimacy, and a tense peace comes through after the civil wars in cities around the area.

+date: 064AF
+title: Scholars Unite
+content:
+A "common" language has been formed, based most on the languages of the Elves and Goblins.
+A

 date: 073AF
 title: Nations Born